IraduhayeBukuruPaterne1/multi-user-file-manager/README.md

 User authentication
 File CRUD operations
 Queuing system functionality
+vbnet
+Copy code

+### Key Points to Maintain Formatting:
+- **Paste into a Plain Text Area**: Ensure you're pasting this into a markdown editor or a plain-text-compatible section of your project (e.g., a `README.md` file).
+- **Preview in Markdown-Compatible Tool**: If you’re on GitHub or another Markdown-supporting platform, the formatting will appear exactly as intended.

+Let me know if you encounter any issues! 😊

 Challenge: The server experienced potential overload during multiple simultaneous uploads.
 Solution: Integrated Redis with a queuing library to manage tasks asynchronously and prevent overload.